GabrieleMaurina/random-access-machine/README.md

 RAM is an abstract machine that is turing complete and can compute any partial recursive function.
 Find out more here https://en.wikipedia.org/wiki/Random-access_machine

+Its more advanced brother is called While Machine and you can find its implementation here https://github.com/GabrieleMaurina/while-machine

 ### Install

 Run inside terminal: